pranabkumarpaul/pranabkumarpaul/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/pranabkumarpaul/pranabkumarpaul/blob/main/Banner.png?raw=true)
 ### Hi there 👋, my name is Pranab Paul
 #### Data Analyst and Machine Learning enthusiast from India.
 Currently working in TCS.
-I love take up new challenges and learn new skills.
+I love to take up new challenges and learn new skills.

 I created the projects on my own.